 - Accreditation Commission for Education in Nursing, Inc. (ACEN)

 3343 Peachtree Road, Suite 850

 Atlanta, Georgia 30326

 The PL-BSN Program is approved by the Massachusetts Board of Registration in Nursing (BORN).
 Contact information:

 - Massachusetts Board of Registration in Nursing (BORN)

 There are academic, clinical, and physical/health requirements for the Pre-licensure BSN program.

 Admission to the Pre-licensure BSN program is competitive, and the requirements listed below are minimums.
 Due to the competitive application process only the most academically qualified students will be selected.
-Selection process is TEAS reading score.
-In the event that several students have equal qualifications, then students with Certified Nursing Aide experience will be prioritized.

 Nursing Program Promotion and Progression criteria and specific nursing program policies are detailed in the Becker College Nursing Student Handbook.